csula-students/beautiful-data-project-dream/syllabus.md

 Textbook:

 Students do not need to purchase a textbook for this class as this Github will provide all course material.

+Computer:

+Students are required to have a laptop computer for the course.
+On some assignments and certainly for the final project where a live demo is required, it is unreasonable to coordinate with anything other than a laptop.

+We do not endorse a particular platform or OS; however, we encourage students to pick something that has reasonable computing horsepower.
+For this reason, chromebooks or tablets are not suitable for serious software development and data processing.

 ## Course Objectives